University Years (1977-1984)

 Meanwhile, I was starting to interview for jobs.
 Most of the job offers were in the $27,000 to $30,000/year range (1980 dollars), contingent upon my finishing my engineering degree.
 There were practically none offered for someone with a degree in physics, of those coming to interview at our university.

-I think that my physics degree 3.61 GPA was the highest of anyone graduating that year (taken down by english, history and other electives).
+I think that my physics degree of 3.6 GPA was the highest of anyone graduating that year (taken down by English, history and other electives).
 There was a proper Christian guy graduating a year after me who was a disciplined student with a higher GPA but he believed in Creation and the great flood, and criticized my evolution school of thought.
 Amazing species, aren't we?
 Unlimited ability to believe anything.
+He was a good, friendly guy and I liked him, but it was an example of how one's religious beliefs and family upbringing can really entrench one into a stubborn belief system.

 I had applied to some graduate schools and got a couple of assistanceships offered based on my physics degree, and visited a favorite one just to explore an alternative graduate school, [reserved fairly liberal and highly reputable] University in [the northeastern US], due to a particular program they had on technology and human affairs.
 However, my interviews with the professors there convinced me to NOT go to graduate school, at least not there.
 I had become savvy politically and business-wise by this time.
 While I was tired of student poverty, I was even more tired of ivory tower viewpoints, and I was not impressed, more like disappointed with this alternative university.
 Not a significant difference from the University of Arkansas, and in fact I liked my physics and political science professors in Arkansas a lot more!
 So, instead of graduate school, I decided to go out into the real working world for awhile, but kept an open mind to graduate school after working in the Real World first.
-(I never did go back to a university, at least to date, and I'm 47 now!)
+(I never did go back to a university, simply because I was busy working and pursuing other things in later years.)

 Only one entity from the Washington, D.C., region interviewed at the University of Arkansas.
 That was the U.S. Patent Office.
 I went to the interview and the interviewer liked me.
 However, the starting pay would be $18,000 for a physicist, and around $27,000 for an engineer with my grade point average.
 However, there would be no moving allowance, and I wouldn't even get my first paycheck for a couple of months!